Fri 05 July -

 Sat 20 July

-Open and free to all, School of Integration fosters cohesion and builds bridges of cultural understanding, encouraging us to eliminate the idea of strangeness and cherish a plurality of voices.
+Open and free to all, School of Integration fosters cohesion and builds bridges of cultural understanding – encouraging us to eliminate the idea of strangeness and cherish a plurality of voices, and integrating us with the world.

 Commissioned and produced by Manchester International Festival and Manchester Art Gallery.